Do Root Canals Hurt? Frequently Asked Questions Answered!

 We’re here to put your mind at ease as we explain the biggest myths and answer your top questions behind root canals.

-Your trusted dentist at Burke Centre Dental Arts prioritizes transparency, so we’ll always tell you how it is.
+Your trusted dentist in Burke, VA prioritizes transparency, so we’ll always tell you how it is.
 No surprises here.

 Keep reading to find your top questions answered.